My worst mental block happened back in 2008 while giving a lecture.

 Most people experience blocks because they simply haven’t prepared themselves thoroughly enough.

 They may have skimmed or scanned books instead of reading them thoroughly.
-This prevents the brain from forming enough connections to frame a complete enough picture.
-Instead of a study foundation, you wind up with sand that easily blows away in the wind.
+Sloppy reading prevents the brain from forming enough connections to frame a complete enough picture.
+Instead of a study foundation, you wind up with mental sand that easily blows away in the wind.

 When I had my panic attack in front of the lecture hall, I was still a rookie.
 A huge part of my problem was that I hadn’t put a lot of thought into how I was going to end the lecture.
 I was okay up until the close and thought I could wing it.
 But I was wrong and that led to me experiencing a massive mental block.